Laughlin Pelvic Health

 My name is Tanner Hampton and I have been a part of Laughlin Performance and Physical Therapy for about 5 years now - going from working behind the front desk during PT school to working as a full-time orthopedic therapist here for the last 2 years!

-What made me want to get into pelvic floor therapy?
 My initial interest started from needing something to change within my own body.

 By age 24, I had already had hip surgery and a herniated disc on the same side as surgery.
 I'd also had absolutely terrible cramps and chronic pelvic pain for as long as I can remember.
-I am also someone who would fall into the category of having an upregulated nervous system - basically a perfect example of someone needing to address the pelvic floor more specifically.
+I am also someone who would fall into the category of having an upregulated nervous system - basically a perfect example of someone needing to address the pelvic health more specifically.

 I saw two different pelvic PT providers in the area that have been instrumental in furthering my passion to help other women by creating a safe and trauma-informed space to learn more about my own body - something I feel is non-negotiable in providing good pelvic health care.

 My name is Alex Warden-Michl and I recently joined the Laughlin PPT team after moving back to the Midwest from the East Coast!
-Before becoming a pelvic floor specialist, I spent the first 5 years of practice specializing in neurological rehabilitation with a focus on treating those with Multiple Sclerosis and Parkinson’s Disease
+Before becoming a pelvic health specialist, I spent the first 5 years of practice specializing in neurological rehabilitation with a focus on treating those with Multiple Sclerosis and Parkinson’s Disease

-My desire to pursue pelvic floor physical therapy was multi-faceted.
-After years of treating patients with neurological conditions and underlying pelvic floor dysfunction, I realized that good pelvic health was integral to these patients ‘overall health and well-being.
+My desire to pursue pelvic health physical therapy was multi-faceted.
+After years of treating patients with neurological conditions and underlying pelvic health dysfunction, I realized that good pelvic health was integral to these patients ‘overall health and well-being.
 Unfortunately, I worked in an underserved community that had minimal access to pelvic rehab.
 The gap in my pelvic health knowledge limited my ability to take a more holistic and whole-body approach to treating this population.

 When transitioning into motherhood, I experienced first-hand the struggles many mothers have in their post-partum recovery.
 I found the lack of resources and abundance of misinformation online both intimidating and discouraging.
 After failing to find a therapist who could manage both my pelvic and orthopedic complaints, I decided to fully immerse myself into the pelvic health world in the hope I could find the answers to my own physical struggles.